Recession survival checklist

 6. Don’t abandon equity markets

 Equity market performance can be quite good at the tail end of a recession, as this is when stocks tend to bottom and even start to rebound.
 However, investors may not have the opportunity to buy into the more favourable market prices once the recession is over.
-We also see that some of the best performance days in stock market history come during bear markets and recessions.
+We also know that some of the best performance days in stock market history come during bear markets and recessions.
 Missing out on the best days can mean lower long-term returns.

 Finally, trying to time the market amid souring consumer confidence can mean getting out at the wrong time or anticipating a recession that never materializes.
 Falling sentiment and confidence doesn't always lead to a recession, and in fact, recessions sometimes can happen when sentiment is high.